-Why study Adult Nursing at Liverpool John Moores University?
+Why study Adult Nursing - Closed to new applications for September 2022 and January 2023 entry at Liverpool John Moores University?

-- Qualify as a nurse with LJMU - 'Best Student Experience' Winner, Student Nursing Times Awards 2020 & 'Nurse Education Provider of the Year (pre-registration)', Student Nursing Times Awards 2018
+- Join our multi award winning School - 'Nurse Education Provider of the Year (pre-registration)' 2021 Winner, 'Best Student Experience' 2020 Winner & 'Nurse Education Provider of the Year (pre-registration)' 2018 Winner, Student Nursing Times Awards

 - £5,000 per year grant as standard for Adult Nursing students living in England, Wales and Northern Ireland attending LJMU plus another £2,000 for students with dependent children